Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Mondly’s VR app is really cool

-Overall, I found the VR and AR apps to be a nice change of pace from the standard lessons.
+Overall, I found the VR app to be a nice change of pace from the standard lessons.
 They’re definitely not equivalent to a standalone program, but they are a nice complementary tool for pronunciation and conversational practice.

-Plus, it’s just cool to add in some clever tech to diversify your language lessons and keep things fun and interesting.
+Plus, adding in some clever tech to diversify your lessons keeps things interesting.

 Cool Job-Specific Lessons

-Lastly, I like that Mondly offers job-specific courses and lessons.
+Lastly, I like that Mondly offers over 300 job-specific courses and lessons.
 This is another aspect that separates Mondly from Babbel and other competitors.

-Personally, I think these courses are super useful for working professionals and add value if you’re learning a second or third language for work purposes.
+Personally, I think these courses are super useful for working professionals and add value if you’re studying a second or third language for work purposes.

 mondly language lesson